ritesh025/ToDoList/README.md

 # To Do List
 This is a simple To-Do List web application built with HTML, CSS, and JavaScript.
 The app allows users to add tasks, set their priorities (Normal, Urgent, Low Priority), and toggle between light and dark modes.
 Each task can be edited, marked as completed, or deleted.
+Deployed in Vercel.

 Live - https://to-do-list-six-ecru-54.vercel.app/